 Global crisis on the outside but hope in our hearts.
-It’s certainly not doom’s day but definitely feels like we’re living in a movie.
+It’s certainly not doom’s day but definitely feels like we’re living in a movie amidst the pandemic.
 Contagion Part 2 or Invasion Part 2?
 Is the aftermath going to be like Hunger Games or Divergent?
 Only time will tell?

 Where are the fortune-tellers and the clairvoyants now?
-Sure, we didn’t expect this but we’re in it so what will we do about it?
+Sure, we didn’t expect a pandemic but we’re in it so what will we do about it?
 Sit in isolation because everyone around the world is doing the same and keep fearing the unknown?

 If you dive deeper into the recesses of the issue, it’s not the virus that people are fearing, it’s their own mental faculties telling them to be afraid of what’s to come.
 And the funny part is, we don’t even know what’s coming.
 So why fear?
 What’s the point?
 Can we instead make the best of what we have today and live life in the moments that take our breath away?

 Folks - I want to talk to you and tell you that you are not alone.
 I am in this with you and we’re in this together.
 I want to inspire you and cannot emphasize enough on the current emotional wave around this situation we’re finding ourselves in.
 Yes, it’s hard to keep working from home when the TV is running, faucets are leaking, whistles are blowing, birds are chirping, fans are whirring and maybe you are screaming… but hey, what’s life without some challenges?